mbraekman/mbraekman.github.io/_posts/2023-04-13-API-File-Scanning.md

 };
 ```

 ## Automated Deployment
-Once you are ready to have everything running in Azure, you will definitely want to include the setup of the Azure Container Instance as part of your automated deployements.
+Once you are ready to have everything running in Azure, you will want to include the setup of the Azure Container Instance as part of your automated deployments.
 To achieve this, you can utilize the provided Bicep file to create the container instance and have it linked to the container image mentioned earlier.

 ```bicep